-From that time forward until well into the Renaissance, rich men could buy themselves or their male relatives positions as priests, bishops, and cardinals without any of them ever having been ordained or even baptized.
+From that time forward until well into the Renaissance, rich men could buy themselves or their male relatives positions as priests, bishops, and cardinals without any of them ever having been ordained, baptized, or even converted to Christ.
 Church offices became a means for rich patrons to ensure their shiftless progeny would be able to find employment, thereby lending additional prestige to the family name and/or to help line family coffers.

 As a result of this influx of unbelievers into church leadership, all forms of sin became rampant within the church leadership.
 Despite the implementation of the false teaching that priests, bishops, and cardinals must remain celibate, sexual immorality was pervasive — many church leaders had multiple illegitimate children by their mistresses and homosexual relationships were not unheard of.

 It has been documented that for centuries, many priests were so illiterate they could not read or recite the Mass in Latin, could not recite any of the creeds, any portion of the Bible, or even the Lord’s Prayer and Who originally said it — many of them could not even read and write in their own native tongue!

 Because of all this, a bunch of false doctrines — some of them outright heresies — pervaded Roman Catholicism, all of them with us until this day.
 A non-exhaustive list of examples include:

 - The veneration of the pope as being infallible, i.e. incapable of making mistakes or uttering a false statement.
 Along with this, the exaltation of the pope to be superior to God’s Word (the Bible) as the sole authority over faith and practice.
 This authority is exercised through the issuance of papal bulls which are treated as holy writ binding upon all Catholics worldwide.

 - Salvation by good works (remember the Apostle Paul’s Letter to the Galatians already mentioned earlier?
 Grace + Works = Works)

 - The exaltation and veneration of various saints (e.g. starting with the original 12 apostles)